 |Strategy and planning||Implementation and execution|

 |Important but not urgent||Important and urgent|

-Not everyone agrees that companies should hire a GM/COO.
-Two investors offer contrarian opinions.
+Not everyone agrees that companies should hire a GM or COO.
+Two venture capitalists offer contrarian opinions.

 - Brad Feld says, "I don’t believe in COO’s 98% of the time for companies smaller than 200 people."
 He also lays out potential problems related to titles and authority in small to mid-sized companies.

 - Mark Suster believes that what a COO is typically responsible for, "all of the daily reports into them covering off for finance, sales, marketing, biz dev & HR," is the job of the CEO at a small company.